 The programme aims to provide an evidence based educational resource for practitioners working in transfusion to improve transfusion safety for patients receiving blood components.

-Modules can be accessed at the learnPro NHS website.
+Modules can be accessed via the following links;

 We’re also developing modules that you’ll be able to access on your tablet or smartphone.

-The programme is accredited by Edinburgh Napier University and each module is aligned to the Scottish Credits & Qualification Framerwork (SCQF).
+The programme is credit rated by Edinburgh Napier University and each module is aligned to the Scottish Credits & Qualification Framerwork (SCQF).